flurry/flurry-adapter-mopub-android/README.md

 Flurry Android Adapter for MoPub
 =================================

-Adapter version 6.1.0 - Updated 2015-10-12
+Adapter version 6.2.0 - Updated 2016-03-03
 ------------------------------------------

 This version of the adapter works with MoPub Android SDK 4.1+ and Flurry Android SDK 6.2+.
 If using older versions of **both** the MoPub and Flurry SDK, please refer to [version 5.4.0](https://github.com/flurry/FlurryAdapterForMoPubAndroid/tree/v5.4.0_for_mopub_pre_4.0.0) of the adapter.
-Otherwise, please upgrade to the newer versions of both SDK.
+Otherwise, please upgrade to the newer versions of both SDKs.

 ###  Mediate Flurry Ads through MoPub